 What are you chances for admission to Widener University?
 Register now to find out!

-Widener Law School is considered to have a Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Widener is Above Average.
+Widener Law School is considered to have a Somewhat Favorable student to faculty ratio.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Widener is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Widener University 1L section size is equal to law schools in Delaware and 7% smaller than all Private law schools.
+Widener University 1L section size is equal to law schools in Delaware and 52% smaller than all PRIVATE law schools.